The impact of feedback on the evolution of gas density profiles from galaxies to clusters: a universal fitting formula from the Simba suite of simulations: Gas density profiles

-We visualise the gas (co-moving) density profile of haloes of different mass and at different redshift from all \simba\ feedback variants in Figure~\ref{fig:dens_prof}.
-Throughout our analysis, we will define the total halo mass as $M_{\rm 200c}$, i.e., the mass of all matter enclosed within the virial radius $R_{\rm 200c}$ described earlier.
-We plot the density profiles obtained from four representative snapshots, corresponding to the redshifts indicated above each column in the figure.
-Within a given snapshot, we divide the haloes into four mass bins with a width of $0.2 \, \rm dex$, centred at $M_{\rm 200c}=10^{11} \Msun$, $M_{\rm 200c}=10^{12} \Msun$, $M_{\rm 200c}=10^{13} \Msun$ and $M_{\rm 200c}=10^{13.5} \Msun$, respectively.
-We include an additional halo mass bin containing all haloes above $M_{\rm 200c}> 10^{14} \Msun$.
 Every panel in Figure~\ref{fig:dens_prof} shows the gas density profiles of haloes with a total mass comprised within the bin edges annotated inside each plot, at the redshift indicated in the upper part of the figure.
 We thus show the gas density profiles associated with a wide range of objects, from galaxies to groups and clusters, in the redshift interval $0<z<4$.
 The results obtained from different \simba\ runs are plotted with different colours, as indicated in the legend.
 The circles represent the arithmetic mean of the gas density at the corresponding radial bin, averaged over all haloes falling within the mass bin and snapshot considered.
 The vertical error bars represent the associated standard deviations.
 The lower error bars are omitted if their lower bound falls below minimum of the $y$-axis, to improve the readability of the figure.

 We note that at redshift $z \geq 2$, the average comoving gas density profiles are similar across all runs considered, regardless of the halo mass.
 However, at lower redshift ($z<2$) and within galaxy groups ($10^{13} < M_{\rm 200c}/ \mathrm{M}_{\odot} < 10^{14}$), the gas density profiles appear to decline more slowly in the runs containing at least AGN-jet feedback.
 Additionally, the inclusion of the AGN-jet mode reduces the normalisation of the gas density profiles.
 This feature suggests that the action of AGN-jet is more prominent in the redshift and mass range in question $10^{13} < M_{\rm 200c}/ \mathrm{M}_{\odot} < 10^{14}$, effectively expelling part of the gaseous component of haloes outwards.
 Such behaviour is consistent with the findings of previous related studies of the \simba\ suite of simulations (e.g. \citealt{Borrow_2020, Christiansen_2020, Sorini_2022, Khrykin_2024} ; see also the discussion in \citealt{Wang_He_2024}).